Jubayer-Talukder-Shuvo/spaceshooter/README.md

 # 🚀 2D Space Shooter Game

-This is a 2D space shooter game built in C using OpenGL and SDL.
+This is a 2D space shooter game built in C using Igraphics.
 The player controls a spaceship to destroy incoming enemies, avoid collisions, and defeat the final boss in a thrilling arcade-style gameplay experience.

 ---